sicreative/zmod_airquality/react/README.md

 # zmod_airquality React
-### Demo of ZMOD AirQuality Kit react
+### Demo of ZMOD AirQuality Kit

-This as a part of Zmod Air Quality Raspberry as a dash board for elements14 Roadtest.
+This is a part of Zmod Air Quality Raspberry as a dash board for elements14 Roadtest.

 https://www.element14.com/community/roadTestReviews/3517/l/idt-zmod4410-indoor-air-quality-raspberry-pi-hat-review